DIRACGrid/DIRAC/docs/source/AdministratorGuide/Resources/Catalog/index.rst

 Operations
 ----------

-First of all, `/Operations/<setup>/Services/Catalogs/CatalogList` defines which catalogs are eligible for use.
-If this is not defined, we consider that all the catalogs defined under `/Operations/<setup>/Services/Catalogs/` are eligible.
+First of all, `/Operations/<vo/setup>/Services/Catalogs/CatalogList` defines which catalogs are eligible for use.
+If this is not defined, we consider that all the catalogs defined under `/Operations/<vo/setup>/Services/Catalogs/` are eligible.

-Then, each catalog should have a few options defined:
+Then, each catalog should have a few (case-sensitive) options defined:

 * `Status`: (default `Active`).
 If anything else than `Active`, the catalog will not be used
 * `AccessType`: `Read`/`Write`/`Read-Write`.
 No default, must be defined.
 This defines if the catalog is read-only, write only or both.